Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Related Work

-To visualize the important areas for a face recognition model, Lin et al. \cite{xCos} proposed a novel similarity metric named xCos based on a learnable module to provide meaningful explanations.
-Their approach can be applied to most of the verification models, however, the module has to be trained, which reduces its adaptability, if the underlying model is often changed.
-Knoche et al. \cite{xface}, Mery \cite{truebbox} and Mery and Morris \cite{bbox} limited themselves to explaining black-box models.
-Their approaches are designed to work without access to the face recognition model and are based on perturbing or altering the input face images and investigating changes in the output.
-While this produces interpretable saliency maps, the calculation is time-consuming.
+To visualize the important areas for an FR model, Lin et al. \cite{xCos} proposed a novel similarity metric named xCos based on a learnable module to provide meaningful explanations.
+Their approach can be applied to most of the verification models, however, the module has to be trained, which reduces its adaptability, if the underlying model is often changed. { Knoche et al. \cite{xface}, Mery \cite{truebbox} and Mery and Morris \cite{bbox} proposed to explain black-box FR models, following a justification explainability approach \cite{DBLP:conf/cvpr/ParkHARSDR18} designed to visually communicate the decisions' evidence instead of an introspective approach reflecting the inner workings visually \cite{DBLP:conf/cvpr/ParkHARSDR18}.
+Their approaches are designed to work without access to the FR model and are based on perturbing or altering the input face images and investigating changes in the output.} While this produces interpretable saliency maps, the calculation is time-consuming.
 This poses a problem in practical applications, for example, if the user has to wait a long period of time for a reaction from the system, or if the data has to be transferred to a more powerful system in order to be processed there.

-All the saliency map-producing approaches mention above did not evaluate their approaches in a quantified way, but rather limited their evaluation to visualizations, making an assignment and comparison in terms of the correctness and quality of the proposed approaches hard.
+All the saliency map-producing approaches mentioned above did not evaluate their approaches in a quantified way, but rather limited their evaluation to visualizations, making an assignment and comparison in terms of the correctness and quality of the proposed approaches hard.
 They also did not present or use a well-defined benchmark specifically designed to demonstrate their results in a comparable manner.